Granpiecito/portfolioAstro/README.md

 # Introduction

-I create this project for the propurse to lear Astro and Tailwind CSS.
+I create this project for the purpose to learn more about Astro and Tailwind CSS.

 ## 🏗️ How to get started?